exonum/exonum-doc/src/advanced/consensus/requests.md

 For each sent request, the node stores a `RequestState` structure, which includes the number of request attempts made and a list of [nodes that should have the required information](#which-node-should-have-the-necessary-information).
+`RequestState` for each request is placed into hash map where key is identifier of requested data (hash for `Propose` and `Transactions`, round and hash for `Prevotes`, height for `Block`).
 When the requested info is obtained, the node deletes `RequestState` for the corresponding request (cancels request).

 The node sets a timeout for each sent request.
 The timeout is implemented as a message to this node itself.
 This message is queued and